 Section 2-3277 of the Nebraska Natural Resources District Act requires each NRD to prepare and adopt five-year Long Range Implementation Plans to “prepare and adopt any individual project plans as it deems necessary to carry out projects approved by the district.”

 This plan summarizes the planned district activities and includes projections of financial, manpower and land right needs of the district for the next five years, as well as a specific needs assessment upon which the NRD’s long range implementation plan is reviewed and updated.

-Nebraska's 23 Natural Resources Districts (NRDs) file a Comprehensive Resources Plan (Master Plan) in accordance with state statutes.
-NRDs are required to update its master plan “as often as deemed necessary by the district, but in no event less often than once each 10 years.”
-The statute also requires that “ no state funds shall be allocated or disbursed to a district unless that district has submitted its master plan and until the disbursing agency has determined that such funds are for plans, facilities, works, and programs which are in conformance with the plans of the agency.
+Nebraska’s Natural Resources Districts are required to file a Comprehensive Resources Plan, or Master Plan, at least every ten years in accordance with state statute (Section 2-3276).
+The statute also declares that “no state funds shall be allocated or disbursed to a district unless that district has submitted its master plan… and until the disbursing agency has determined that such funds are for plans, facilities, works, and programs which are in conformance with the plans of the agency.”